 The ability to both pivot and expand strategically is key to the success of any business.
 Often, companies do not change gears until it’s too late, or until they’re forced to change due to external pressures.
 This is why I take it upon myself to be bold and proactively identify ways we can pivot.
 Pivoting is simply realizing that the context of our earlier assumptions have changed or that there are ways to achieve previously unknown business objectives.
 When that happens, one simply has to rise to the new opportunity and make the changes needed to adapt to the new reality.

 Starting and running a business requires you to wear many different hats.
 From accounting to hiring, you have to be willing to do it all (at least in the beginning).
-And don’t be discouraged if things don’t necessarily go your way at first.
-Often, the key to real growth lies in taking chances, failing, and then learning from those mistakes.
+And don't be discouraged if things don't necessarily go your way at first.
+The key to real growth is often taking chances, failing, and then learning from those mistakes.